obtbe/obtbe/README.md

 <br >

 I love sharing knowledge, working with people from different background.
-I'm fixing to smart a youtube channel to start my day-to-day at Skoltech.
+I'm fixing to start a youtube channel to post short videos about my day-to-day at Skoltech.

 #### Github Stats